PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 18:10:28
+Last updated: 2024-04-13 18:11:00
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: Money is not peace of mind.
+Money is not happiness.
+Money is, at its essence, that measure of a man's choices. - Marty Byrde